Earth-Moon-Earth Communications

 Go to Top

 The following plot was captured using the software SkyScanner and processed in Matlab.
 The measurement is the ratio of noise with the antenna pointing at the sun to the noise in a cold part of the sky.
-For my setup 7.4dB was achieved.
-This is a figure or merit for the receive system.
+A Y-factor of 7.4dB was achieved.
+This is an important performance validation of the receive system.

 Sun Noise